-Former Publishers of The Edge, Tim Miejan and Cathy Jacobsen, announced last Fall that they were retiring and hoped new owners would bring a renewed vigor to the publication.
+Former Publishers of The Edge, Tim Miejan and Cathy Jacobsen, announced in the fall of 2020 that they were retiring and hoped new owners would bring a renewed vigor to the publication.

 For almost 30 years, The Edge has been a trusted source at the forefront of a vibrant holistic health and metaphysical community in the Twin Cities and Upper Midwest.

 “This will not change,” Kelly said.
 “We intend to go back into print this summer.
 We will complement and expand the current offerings to our community with podcasts, social media, digital marketing, community memberships, engaging events and retreats.
 We will also expand our resources and reach by tapping into a larger community of like-minded people.
 The pivot due to the pandemic has created the ability to connect with our like-minded neighbors who live down the street or thousands of miles away.”